 Memory and Mood

 Alertness and Focus

 Why buy all the individual herbs and nutrients separately -- at high price -- when you can buy this excellent combination?
 The herbs in Mind Power Rx include: Ashwagandha, Bacopa, Fo-Ti, ginkgo biloba extract, Ginseng, Mucuna pruriens, Rhodiola, and Reishi.
-The nutrients and vitamins in Mind Power Rx include Acetyl-l-carnitine, Carnitine, Carnosine, Choline, Inositol 30 mg, DMAE, Pantothenic acid, Trimethylglycine, Tyrosine, and Vinpocetine.
+The nutrients and vitamins include Inositol, Acetyl l-carnitine, Carnitine, Carnosine, Choline, DMAE, Pantothenic acid, Trimethylglycine, Tyrosine, and Vinpocetine.

-inositol.
-Is this tiny amount really effective when we can get several hundred
+a small amount of inositol.
+Is this amount really effective when we can get several hundred

 milligrams from a capsule?

-There are more that a cozen ingredients in this product and they all work together to influence brain chemistry so one has to look at the whole picture rather than one part of it.
+A. There are more that a dozen ingredients in this product and they all work together to influence brain chemistry so one has to look at the whole picture rather than one part of it.